Why the name YEM?

-I was living a "good life" in sunny California by many standards, earning a six-figure salary and having health insurance.
-One day, I realized that I was extremely unhappy.
+I was living a "good life" in sunny California by many standards, earning a six-figure salary with great benefits.
+One day, I realized a hard truth; I was unhappy and unfulfilled.
 I quit my corporate job and went back to Vietnam, my home country, without a plan.

 There, I fell back in love with traditional crafts, something I was fascinated with as a kid.
 Unfortunately, I quickly discovered that these crafts either no longer exist or have become distastefully commercialized, which means chemicals, toxins, and labor abuse.